-The societal and economic disruption resulting from COVID-19 are largely unprecedented and virtually every industry and business has been impacted.
-The Bank's operational risk management function included preparation for a major business disruption, and on March 16, 2020 the Bank invoked its Work from Home Protocol.
+The societal and economic disruption resulting from COVID-19 are largely unprecedented and virtually every industry and business has been affected financially and/or operationally.
+The Bank's operational risk management function included preparation for a major business disruption, and on March 16, 2020, the Bank invoked its Work from Home Protocol.
 The daily operations of the Bank have therefore continued with little disruption.